jacoby149/rectangles/README.md

 ## Ingredients :

-Rectangles is built on *no JSX* React, so npm is not a requirement.
+Rectangles projects use Babel in browser transpiled react, so npm is not a requirement.

 (See this link to learn more about *no JSX* React.) https://reactjs.org/docs/add-react-to-a-website.html